UKCloud/documentation/articles/portal/ptl-how-manage-my-calls.md

 description: Provides information for Portal administrators for how to manage My Calls users
 services: portal
 author: Sue Highmoor
-reviewer: Sue Highmoor
+reviewer: Darren Broderick
-lastreviewed: 27/02/2020
+lastreviewed: 01/04/2021

 toc_rootlink: How To
 toc_sub1: